eoineoineoin/glTF_Physics/RigidBodies/README.md

 ## glTF Schema Updates

-The `MSFT_physics` extension can be added to any `node` to define one or more of the following properties:
+The `MSFT_RigidBodies` extension can be added to any `node` to define one or more of the following properties:

 | |Type|Description|
 |-|-|-|
 |**rigidBody**|`object`|Allow the physics engine to move this node and its children.|
 |**trigger**|`object`|Create a trigger shape in the physics engine for this node.|
 |**joint**|`object`|Constrain the motion of this node relative to another.|

-TODO.EOIN Should we keep a **collider* property, instead of looking for an MSFT_CollisionPrimitive?
-Test how assets feel.

 ### Rigid Bodies